etwasmitbaum/Phase10Counter/README.md

 The Source Code is half english half german and probably contains several war crimes since I did not put more effort into that, than it needed to fulfill the purpose of tracking a Phase10 game.

 # Big thanks
 Big thanks to [@rafi0101](https://github.com/rafi0101) for his [Android-Room-Database-Backup](https://github.com/rafi0101/Android-Room-Database-Backup) project.
-I used and slightly modfied his code for this app.
+I used and slightly modfied his code for this app (before Version 3.0).

+# Copright notice and Attribution
+This App uses the Architecture Template from here: https://github.com/android/architecture-templates/tree/base which is Licensed under the Apache License 2.0.

 # Pictures